 In the first verse of this passage, St. Paul clearly exhorts the people to follow the traditions (oral and written) that he passed down to them.
 A woman covering her head is one of these traditions, which was also an accepted Jewish practice throughout the Old Testament (Numbers 5:18; Genesis 24:64-65; Daniel 13:31-33).
 It carried over into the Christian tradition, as we can see in St. Paul’s letter, the writings of the Church Fathers, and in Orthodox iconography (more on these last two in a bit!).

-Contrary to the views pushed by modern feminism and the sexual revolution, the covering of the head during worship is not an insult to women, nor does it oppress them.
+Contrary to the views pushed by modern feminism, the covering of the head during worship is not an insult to women, nor does it oppress them.
 In fact, requesting this of a woman is an incredible compliment.
 Early Christian women chose not to allow their beauty to distract others during worship.
 St. Paul writes that this form of piety brings honor upon a woman, as her hair is “a glory to her.”
 Covering the thing that brings her glory in the presence of God during worship, is an act of submission to God and humility before Him.
 Any woman who submits to God in this way truly is a shining example to those around her.

 Writings of the Church Fathers on Christian head coverings